-This method is a professional alternative or adjunct to couples counselling, one that provides people with an option for relationship help and avoids the possible pitfalls of couples counselling (e.g. the presence of an uncooperative spouse or a spouse with a different agenda, finger-pointing, an individualistic focus, confrontational or divisive discourse, unnecessary psychoanalysis, a focus on the past or the negative, ongoing discussion without resolution, and prioritizing theory over practical ideas).
+Debra’s method offers a practical alternative or adjunct to psychology-based couples counselling, one that provides people with an option for relationship help and avoids the possible pitfalls of couples counselling (e.g. the presence of an uncooperative spouse or a spouse with a different agenda, finger-pointing, an individualistic focus, divisive discourse, unnecessary psychoanalysis, a focus on the past or the negative, ongoing discussion without resolution, and prioritizing theory over practical ideas).
 It also offers an alternative or adjunct to other forms of marriage help, such as self-help books, couples retreats, faith-based help, or support groups.

 Debra’s method is not psychological counselling or therapy and is not a substitute for these.
-It does not diagnose or treat mental illness/disorder and does not advise people as to what specific actions they should or should not take in their marriages or lives: the choice to use or adapt the information provided is always at the sole discretion of the client or course-taker.
+While it may offer general guidance, it cannot and does not advise people as to what specific actions they should or should not take in their marriages or lives: the choice to use or adapt the information provided is always at the sole discretion of the client or course-taker.
 Debra’s method provides a marriage-help option for healthy, functional people and is not suitable in cases of abuse, trauma, mental illness / disorder, addiction, serious emotional distress or when crisis intervention is indicated.
-Those in such situations must seek help from the appropriate resources – such as the police, lawyer or mental health practitioner – ASAP.
+Those in such situations must seek help from the appropriate resources (e.g. the police, a lawyer, a mental health professional).